textileio/papers/draft.md

 In CQRS and ES, the separation of write operations from read operations is a powerful concept.
-It allows developers to define views into the underlying data that are best suited for the use case or user interface they are building.
+It allows developers to define views into the underlying data that are best suited for a given use-case the are addressing.
 Multiple (potentially very different) views can be built from the same underlying event log.

 View